COVID-19 changed everything. And we’re changing with it.

 If I’m not a current Sage Dental patient, can I still be seen?

-If you are not currently a Sage Dental patient and need urgent care, we are available and open to serve the needs of our surrounding communities and clinical colleagues.
-If your condition is an medical emergency, please call 911.
+Yes, we are accepting new patients.
+If you are not currently a Sage Dental patient and need dental care, we are available and open to serve the needs of our surrounding communities and clinical colleagues.

 Can I reach a Sage Dental provider virtually?